redsh4de/monero-site/docs/how-to-configure-a-new-language.md

 - [ ] Created `src/i18n/translations/<lang>/` and seeded `common.json` and `translation.json`.
 - [ ] If applicable, added the locale to `rtlLocales` (for RTL languages).
 - [ ] Tested with `pnpm dev` and confirmed the language appears in the selector and basic strings resolve.
-- [ ] Added notes in the PR description about Weblate and translation coordination if needed.

 ## Troubleshooting